-The long-range academic and budget plan for 2024-25 to 2028-29 incorporates the freeze of domestic tuition fees for 2024-25 and a modest increase in operating grant funding as announced by the Government in February 2024 in response to their Blue-Ribbon Panel on postsecondary financial sustainability.
-With enrolment growth slowing and limits to domestic and international tuition fees, revenue growth is anticipated to slow to less than 3% by the end of the five-year planning period.
-This will have a differential impact on each division, depending on program mix and divisional revenue sources, although the University Fund component of the University's budget allocation model can be used to help smooth some of the most significant impacts.
-Adjustments to divisional budgets will differ based on local priorities but will include some combination of changes to faculty and staff hiring plans, deferral of capital projects, service reductions, and operating cost efficiencies.
+The long-range academic and budget plan for 2025-26 to 2029-30 incorporates the freeze of domestic tuition fees until 2026-27 and a modest increase in operating grant funding as announced by the Government in February 2024 in response to their Blue-Ribbon Panel on postsecondary financial sustainability.
+With enrolment growth slowing and limits to domestic and international tuition fees, revenue growth is anticipated to slow to around 3% per year over the five-year planning period.
+As revenue growth slows, the University will need to continue pursuing initiatives to increase the effectiveness of service delivery and expense containment measures to ensure that resources are directed to the highest priorities.
+However, for long term sustainability, the University will need some flexibility on domestic tuition as well as continued increases to operating grant funding.